 Earth Day Vendors:

-I was impressed with the number of vendors at this event in 2012, and the great
+I'm always impressed with the number of vendors at this event, and the great

 displays and information that they had to share.
 Many of the great